websanova/wPaint/README.md

     image               : null,             // preload image - base64 encoded data
-    drawDown            : null,             // function to call when start a draw drawMove            : null,             // function to call during a draw drawUp              : null              // function to call at end of draw });
+    drawDown            : null,             // function to call when start a draw drawMove            : null,             // function to call during a draw drawUp              : null,             // function to call at end of draw menu                : ['undo','clear','rectangle','ellipse','line','pencil','text','eraser','fillColor','lineWidth','strokeColor'] // menu items - appear in order they are set
+});
 ```